“Towns change; they grow or diminish, but hometowns remain as we left them.”

 Many parts of the story are true.
 I was called to come up, mainly because I had given strict instructions to my husband and friend that if they knew he was going to be there, they’d better let me know!
 It is also true that I might be one of the biggest (most obnoxious) Aggies in the district.

-I was called at the last minute, and since it was my day off, I hadn’t bothered to fix my hair or put on makeup.
+I was called at the last minute, and since it was my day off, (I work part-time as an elementary school counselor) I hadn’t bothered to fix my hair or put on makeup.
 I was told I had 15 minutes to get there (and that’s how long it takes to drive to the school from my house).
 Of course, I had to dress in Aggie gear, so wearing a ball cap wasn’t simply because my hair was completely out of control.

 I slathered on a bit of makeup, and did dangerously apply more on the drive to meet Jimbo.
 I know.
 That’s something I hate to admit.